lsst-dm/dmtn-224/index.rst

 Gafaelfawr_
     The primary component of the identity management system.
-    Its documentation convers operational issues such as configuration and maintenance.
+    Its documentation covers operational issues such as configuration and maintenance.

 Phalanx_
     The configuration and deployment infrastructure for the Science Platform.